Thermodynamics of exponential Kolmogorov-Nagumo averages: Non-equilibrium thermodynamics

 with $\dot{H}_\gamma=0$ if and only if $p=\pi$.
-Put simply, this implies that $H_\gamma(p)$ is a Lyapunov function of the dynamics, i.e. a non-negative quantity that monotonically decreases with time until equilibrium is attained.
-The proof of both second law and H-theorem is provided in Appendix~\ref{app:Proof_2ndlaw}.
+This implies that $H_\gamma(p)$ is a Lyapunov function of the dynamics, i.e., a non-negative quantity that monotonically decreases with time until equilibrium is attained.
+The proof of both the second law and H-theorem is provided in Appendix~\ref{app:Proof_2ndlaw}.

 Interestingly, the H-function (i.e., the distance from equilibrium distribution) and the entropy production (i.e., the maximum amount of reversible work) generally differ if $\gamma\neq0$, contrary to the case of the standard Boltzmann-Gibbs framework ($\gamma=0$) where both are equal to the Kullback-Leibler divergence.
 The difference between $\dot{\Sigma}_\gamma$ (Eq. \eqref{eq:second_law}) and $\dot{H}_\gamma$ (Eq. \eqref{eq:htheorem}) is in the replacement of $\Phi_i^{(\gamma)}$ by $\Pi_i^{(\gamma)}$, i.e., a different averaging in the denominator.
-In fact, by combining the first and second law of thermodynamics, one can find that
+In fact, by combining the first and second laws of thermodynamics, one can find that

-To conclude, it is important to note that both Eqs.~\eqref{eq:second_law} and \eqref{eq:htheorem} reveal a family of inequalities --- indexed by $\gamma$ --- that hold for any stochastic system whose dynamics are governed by a master equation (as in Eq.~\eqref{eq:master_eq}) and satisfy detail balance (as in Eq.~\eqref{eq:detailed_balance}).
-Said differently, our results reveal that any process following a master equation and satisfying detail balance will satisfy those inequalities for all values of $\gamma$.
+To conclude, it is important to note that both Eqs.~\eqref{eq:second_law} and \eqref{eq:htheorem} reveal a family of inequalities --- indexed by $\gamma$ --- that hold for any stochastic system whose dynamics are governed by a master equation (as in Eq.~\eqref{eq:master_eq}) and satisfy detailed balance (as in Eq.~\eqref{eq:detailed_balance}).
+Said differently, our results reveal that any process following a master equation and satisfying detailed balance will satisfy those inequalities for all values of $\gamma$.
 It is then the constraints of the system that determine \textit{which values of $\gamma$ are physically meaningful}: systems obeying linear constraints yield to a Shannon-type second law (with $\gamma=0$), while non-linear Kolmogorov-Nagumo constraints lead to a R\'{e}nyi-type second law (with $\gamma\neq0$).